logo museum conflict

 The book incorporates animations to visually illustrate key aspects of the justice process, making it a more engaging experience for visitors.

-The book’s design seamlessly integrates with the overall museum theme, featuring the main color associated with the justice section where it was exposed.
+The book’s design seamlessly integrates with the overall museum theme, featuring the main color associated with the justice section where it was displayed.

 book from the museum